Ruben Vardanyan (politician): Corporate governance roles

-Move to Armenia and the Republic of Artsakh
+Move to Armenia and Nagorno-Karabakh

 In June 2021, Vardanyan acquired Armenian citizenship.
-He stated that he made his decision to move back to Armenia following the 2020 Nagorno-Karabakh war.
-In the past, Vardanyan denied any intention to take up any government position in Armenia; however, he was viewed as a potential political player and is rumored to be involved with the newly founded political party Country of Living.
-In November 2021, Vardanyan gave an interview in which he spoke about plans to start a political career in Armenia, and also considered the possibility of becoming the president of Armenia.
-In September 2022, Vardanyan declared that he was moving to the unrecognized Republic of Artsakh (in the disputed region of Nagorno-Karabakh) and announced that he was no longer a Russian citizen.
+He stated that he made his decision to move back to Armenia following the Second Nagorno-Karabakh War.
+In the past, Vardanyan had denied any intention to take up any government position in Armenia; however, he was viewed as a potential political player and is rumored to be involved with the newly founded political party Country of Living.
+In November 2021, Vardanyan gave an interview in which he spoke about his plans to start a political career in Armenia and also considered the possibility of becoming the president of Armenia.

+In September 2022, Vardanyan declared that he was moving to the unrecognized Republic of Artsakh (in the region of Nagorno-Karabakh) and announced that he was no longer a Russian citizen.
 Following Russia's 2022 invasion of Ukraine, Vardanyan was named in a draft bill in the U.S. House of Representatives which called for him to be targeted for individual sanctions.
-Vardanyan denies that his renunciation of Russian citizenship is an attempt to escape international sanctions against Russia.
-In his words, his actions stem from a desire to be with his nation during a time of crisis: “Today the people of Artsakh are in a very difficult psychological state, they have no confidence in the future.
+Vardanyan denied that his renunciation of Russian citizenship was an attempt to escape international sanctions against Russia.
+In his words, his actions stemmed from a desire to be with his nation during a time of crisis: “Today the people of Artsakh are in a very difficult psychological state, they have no confidence in the future.
 The inhabitants of the republic, who survived two wars and lost their loved ones in the struggle for independence, feel abandoned,” he stated.

-In October 2022, Vardanyan was publicly offered the position of State Minister with "broad powers" by President of Artsakh Arayik Harutyunyan.
+Initially he was reluctant to take any political post, but a couple of month later, in October, Vardanyan was suddenly offered the position of State Minister, which was equivalent of prime minister, with "broad powers" by President of Artsakh Arayik Harutyunyan.
 Harutyunyan appointed Vardanyan Minister of State on 4 November 2022.
-Vardanyan submitted a request to revoke his Russian citizenship so that he could become a citizen of Artsakh, which was officially granted in December 2022.
+Vardanyan submitted a request to Russian state authorities to annul his citizenship so that he could become a citizen of Artsakh, which was officially granted in December 2022.
 Vardanyan was dismissed from the position of State Minister on 23 February 2023, having held office for less than four months.
-Vardanyan’s dismissal was one of the key demands made by Azerbaijan for it to end the blockade of Artsakh.
+Vardanyan’s dismissal was one of the key demands made by Azerbaijan for it to end its blockade of Nagorno-Karabakh.
 Prior to this, Vardanyan had rejected Azerbaijani demands that he leave the region.
 Following his dismissal, Vardanyan vowed to continue living and working in Artsakh.